Vendor Room applications is now active. We will start approvals on December 1, 2013.

 Q: How many tables can I buy?

 A: 1 per person/entity.
-If you are a group of creators and want to coordinate your table purchases we will accommodate that through the application process.
+If you are a group of creators and want to coordinate your table purchases we will accommodate that through the application process and you should apply separately.

 Q: Can I sublet my table?